Standing waves for a Schr\"odinger system with three waves interaction: Introduction

 \textup{(ii)} A standing wave $(e^{i\lambda_1t}u_1,e^{i\lambda_2t}u_2,e^{i\lambda_3t}u_3)$ is said to be strongly unstable if for any $\varepsilon>0$ there exists $\vec{\psi}_0\in H^1(\R^N,\mathbb{C}^3)$ such that $\|\vec{u}-\vec{\psi}_0\|_{H^1(\R^N, \mathbb C^3)}< \varepsilon$, and $\vec{\psi}(t)$ blows-up in finite time, namely $T_{\max}<\infty$. \end{Def}

-Throughout this article, we are not only interested in proving existence of standing waves and their stability properties, but also in proving suitable asymptotic results for different regime on the involved parameters $\alpha$, $a_1,$ and $a_2$.
+Throughout this article, we are not only interested in proving existence of standing waves and their stability properties, but also in proving suitable asymptotic results for different regimes depending on the involved parameters $\alpha$, $a_1,$ and $a_2$.
 To this aim, before stating our first main result, we introduce another minimization problem:

 where

 We can now state our main result regarding existence, stability, and mass-synchronised asymptotic of the ground states. \begin{theo} Let $N\le 3$, $2_*\le p<2^*$, and $\alpha,a_1, a_2>0$.
 There exists a positive explicit constant $D = D(N, p,\alpha)$ such that if $\max\{a_1,a_2\}<D$, we have: